An extension of the Eshelby conjecture to domains of general shape in anti-plane elasticity: Conclusion

 \section{Conclusion}

-In this paper we investigated the Eshelby uniformity principle for the anti-plane elasticity based on the series expansion of the boundary integral operators obtained in \cite{2018JL_conductivity}.
-We extended the uniformity principle to domains of general shape with polynomial loadings.
+In this paper, we investigated the Eshelby uniformity principle for anti-plane elasticity.
+We extended the uniformity principle to domains of general shape with polynomial loadings by using the series expression of the solution to the transmission problem, which was recently developed in \cite{Jung:2018:SSM}.
+Also, we derived an explicit expression for the solution in matrix form using the Grunsky coefficients for the isotropic case.